Contacting HRM Guide

 is an independent, internet-based organization dedicated to the provision of

-HR-related information PLUS a number of general websites including books, travel and gardening.
+HR-related information.
 Visitors are known to come from a total of 122 countries but the US, UK,

 Australia, Canada and India predominate.
 There are separate gateways for Human Resource Management:

 * New Zealand -

 * UK -

 HRM Guide is edited by Alan Price.Publications include Human Resource Management, 4th edition (June 2011)